Bgood524/Food-Price-ETL/README.md

 - When loading our dataframes to SQL we utilized the argument "Index = False" becuase primary keys are already set up in our schema.sql.
 - The annual_only and salary_only columns were ultimately changed from bit to INT in our schema.sql, still effectively functioning as a boolean column in the database.

 After establishing a database connection to our PostgreSQL database labor_statistics_db, we were successfully able to load our data into our database.
-The labor_statistics_data is ready for immediate and practical use.
+The labor_stats_db is ready for immediate and practical use.